pipebots/sprintBotBLEControl/Documentation.md

 -

 ## Issues (Nays, Poops)
 All in all the test was veru sucessful and most of the issues were due to limitations of the shape or size of the robot or due to a lack of time due to te sprint format.
-The only two hardware failings when testing at ICAIR were due to
+The only two hardware failings which required fixes in the field when testing at ICAIR were a motor burning out (see Tyre Flexibility) and a gear slipping on a shaft (see Drive System Reliability).
+The components were simple to swap out and replace with spares.

 ### Drive System Reliability